 Best Practices to Manage Different Types of Marketo User Roles & Permissions

-Admin User – This level of users are given permissions to all rights, across various parts of the system, including admin section.
+Admin User – This level of users is given permissions to all rights, across various parts of the system, including the admin section.

 Analytics User – users who need to handle the measurements and monitoring of the campaign are assigned with the role of this analytics built-in role.
 Permissions given to these roles are limited to the ‘Analytics’ section.

 Marketing User – Marketers are assigned this role with permissions throughout the system, minus the ‘Admin’ part.

 Standard User – Similar to the ‘Marketing’ user role, standard users are also given permission to all parts of the application, except the Admin section.